Updated on September 23, 2025

 Past Simple

-The Past Simple tense is used to talk about actions that happened and finished in the past.
-It is often used with time words like yesterday, last week, or two days ago.
+The Past Simple tense is used to talk about actions and situations that happened in the past.
+Learn how to form affirmative, negative, and question sentences with clear rules and examples.

 Exercises